Hybrid Approximate Message Passing: Application to Group-Sparse Signal Recovery

-The algorithm can be interpreted as the GAMP procedure in \cite{Rangan:10arXiv-GAMP} run in a parallel with updates the sparsity levels.
-Specifically, each iteration $t$ of the main repeat-until loop has two stages.
-The first half of the iteration, labeled as the ``basic GAMP update", is identical to the standard updates from the basic GAMP algorithm \cite{Rangan:10arXiv-GAMP}, treating the components $x_j$ as independent with sparsity level $\rhohat_j(t)$.
-The second half of the iteration, labeled as the ``sparsity update", updates the sparsity levels $\rhohat_j(t)$ based on the estimates from basic GAMP half of the iteration.
+Algorithm~\ref{algo:GAMPGrpSparse} can be interpreted as the GAMP procedure from \cite{Rangan:11-ISIT} with an additional update of the sparsity rates.
+Specifically, each iteration $t$ of the algorithm has two stages.
+The first stage, labeled as the ``basic GAMP update," contains the updates from the basic GAMP algorithm \cite{Rangan:11-ISIT}, which treats the components $x_j$ as independent with sparsity rate $\rhohat_j(t)$.
+The second stage of Algorithm~\ref{algo:GAMPGrpSparse}, labeled as the ``sparsity-rate update," updates the sparsity rates $\rhohat_j(t)$ based on the estimates returned by the first stage.